 TRIUMF makes use of three separate locations to perform neutron irradiations.
-The TNF facility offers energies from Thermal to 400 MeV at high intensity while at BL1B and BL2C, protons can be converted into neutrons yielding 1/E energy spectra up to 500 and 120 MeV, respectively.
+The TNF facility offers energies from Thermal to 400 MeV at high intensity while at BL1B and BL2C, protons can be converted into neutrons yielding 1/E energy spectra up to 480 and 120 MeV, respectively.
 Each year, companies from around the world test many different types of devices, ranging from avionics to ground-based electronic systems such as network and power-distribution servers, or even the latest cell-phone chips.
-Neutron flux is monitored with BF3 counters and dosimetry is regularly performed using activation foils of nickel, aluminum, carbon, and gold.
-The beam sizes and intensities that are available at NIF are summarized in this Table.
+Neutron flux is monitored with BF₃ counters and dosimetry is regularly performed using activation foils of nickel, aluminum, carbon, and gold.
+The beam characteristics, sizes and intensities that are available at NIF are summarized on this page.

 The final beam stop on the high-intensity beam line BL1A produces neutrons from the spallation reaction of 100-150 µA of 400 to 450 MeV protons on an aluminum plate absorber surrounded by a water moderator.
 Neutron channels transport these neutrons through the shielding surrounding the TNF.
 Initially thermal neutrons were used for a neutron scattering experiment on one of these channels.
 In 2002 the energy spectrum of these neutrons was measured to determine the greater than 1 MeV neutron component.

 The flux of neutrons at the normal operating currents on BL1A is 6x10⁶ neutrons/cm²/s above 1 MeV, comparable with the neutron flux at the LANSCE neutron radiation-effect line, and has energies extending to about 400 MeV as shown in the neutron spectrum.
 Thermal neutrons are also present if desired; they can be easily removed using a cadmium shield.
 Beam specifications are available in this Table.